 Following a regular continuing site visit, the Professional Education Standards Board may choose to grant programs limited approval.
 These programs will be considered "at risk of low-performing."
 A program designated "at risk" that fails to regain full approval following the next Board review shall be designated as "low-performing."

-- University of Washington-Tacoma, Residency Certificate Principal and Program Administrator Program
+- Northeast Washington Educational Leadership Consortium Professional Certificate Principal and Program Administrator Program

 - Gonzaga University Professional Certificate School Counselor Program